muarshad01/Quran_Progress/al_kahf/notes01.md

 ***

 * __REALM__
-* 1st day: 1 Year (e.g., Mercuy one day is equal to our one day!)
+* 1st day: 1 Year (e.g., Mercuy one day is equal to our one day.
+Closest planet to the Sun; half frozen??)
 * 2nd day: 40 Year
 * 3rd day: 1 weeek